-The Copenhagen International School’s unique façade features 12,000 identical sea-green solar tiles that cover a total area of 6,048 square meters, supplying more than half of the school’s annual electricity.
+The Copenhagen International School’s unique façade features 12,000 identical sea-green solar tiles that cover a total area of 6,048 square meters, supplying 300 megawatt hours of electricity per year — more than half of the school’s power needs.
 Forming one of the largest building-integrated solar power plants in Denmark, this phenomenal result was only possible through the collaboration of three distinct units: a willing client that saw a holistic vision beyond his immediate needs, architects equipped to create something drastic, and finally, an international community of manufacturers.

 As Mandrup puts it, “the development of the glass happened in Switzerland, the manufacturing of the glass happened in Dubai, the intelligence behind the “back contact” — the part that harvests the electricity — happened in Taiwan, and the gluing together of all those parts happened in Croatia.
 We also wanted to make sure that it would be safe and able to withstand the exposed environment of Copenhagen’s outer-harbor.
 So we tested the panels at a climate lab in Spain, where we threw large gusts of wind at them.
 It was a truly global operation.
 The school continues to use this story to educate the students on how manufacturing occurs in this century.”

 Located on Copenhagen’s outer harbor, C.F.
 Møller Architects sought to create a building that would reflect its immediate landscape as well as provoke conservation around global climate concerns.